-- Revision and development of Sustainable Land Use Policy - it is proposed that the NSLUP is revised through a process that allows sufficient time for consultation and national and subnational level.
-It is considered that increasing awareness of the policy and potential benefits of the policy and land use planning to sector agencies, - of the policy and potential benefits of the policy and land use planning to sector agencies, subnational governments and land owner groups will be critical to the success of the policy and will require sensitisation and engagement over a period of time.
-Proposed time line 12-18months for new policy to be ready for submission. - Initial legislative review linked to policy development review will identify existing challenges within the lands sector and potential areas needed for reform.
-Proposed time line 6-12months for review. - Develop an action plan for development of National Land Use Information System - The development of a national land-use information system is seen as a critical to ensuring information on land use can be effectively managed and shared.
+- Revision and development of Sustainable Land Use Policy it is proposed that the SLUP is revised through a process that allows sufficient time for consultation and national and subnational level.
+It is considered that increasing awareness of the policy and potential benefits of the policy and land use planning to sector agencies, subnational governments and land owner groups will be critical to the success of the policy and will require sensitisation and engagement over a period of time.
+Proposed time line - Initial legislative review linked to policy development review will identify existing challenges within the lands sector and potential areas needed for reform.
+Proposed time line 6-12months for review. - Develop an action plan for development of National Land Use Information System - The development of a national information system is seen as a critical to ensuring information on land use can be effectively managed and shared.
 This will be important in increasing the perceived relevance of land use planning and information and increase capacity of DLPP to support other sectors.
 The process will review existing status of land use information systems and identify how best to move these processes forward.
-Proposed time line 6-12 months. - Develop approaches to better integrate physical and spatial planning into provincial, district and LLG level plans - - DLPP has a mandate for subnational planning but systems are not well integrated with those of the development planning or critically linked with budget dispersal to the subnational level.
+Proposed time line 6-12 months. - Develop approaches to better integrate physical and spatial planning into provincial, district and LLG level plans - DLPP has a mandate for subnational planning but systems are not well integrated with those of the development planning or critically linked with budget dispersal to the subnational level.
 The process will focus on how to better integrate spatial planning into development planning processes through consultation and piloting activities, including working within ENB and Madang on identifying how to work with the Provincial Physical Planning Board.
 Proposed time line 12-24months.